theshteves/stevenkneiser.com/archive/links.md

 When is it good enough?

 When you can stop pushing
-because they've started pulling because they're getting value from you
+<br />because they've started pulling
+<br />because they like you _that much_

 <br />

-Create for 10, not 10,000
+**Create for 10, not 10,000**

 First, 10.
 <br />& they'll take it from there
 <br />but only once your stuff is good enough

+Don't try to skip ahead in line: you could scale to 10,000 casual fans but start by WOW'ing just 10 before you bother

+By virtue of your work ethic,
+you just might stumble on the right idea

-BONUS: study his writing for a masterclass in simplicity (this blurb was longer than his average post)
+BONUS: study his writing for a masterclass in simplicity (this blurb was much longer than his average post)

 <br /><br />